What To Wear At The Races

 What do you wear to the races in winter?

-What to wear to horse races in the winter is dedicated by the weather and course dress code.
+What to wear to horse races in the winter is determined by the weather and the course dress code.

-A wool dress/trousers are heavier than most other fabrics, keeping in a little extra comfort and warmth – limiting the need for layers.
+Wool dresses and trousers are heavier than most other fabrics, providing a little extra comfort and warmth, which limits the need for layers.

 This will make it easier for you to stay warm outside.
 Coats for the races should also be thought about, so you stay dry and comfortable.

-The Derby Day race is smarter than most and black and white is the standard attire.
+The Derby Day race is more sophisticated than most, and black and white are the standard attire.

-It’s a classic fashion-wise day where the gents wear top hats, lounge suits and pinstripes.
+It’s a classic fashion day, where gentlemen wear top hats, lounge suits, and pinstripes.

 What to wear to Ladies’ Day at the races?

-If you’re looking for ladies day outfit ideas, you will want to wear something comfortable and stand out to Ladies Day at the races.
+If you’re looking for ladies’ day outfit ideas, you’ll want to wear something comfortable that stands out at Ladies’ Day at the races.

 Bold variations of colours, stylish jewellery, accessories or a unique hat will help you stand out from the competition.
-Go above and beyond for ladies’ day and just wear something you love!
+Go above and beyond on Ladies’ Day and wear something you love!

 Popular Questions